-My interests in philosophy have always been broad; indeed I am interested in and curious about every area of philosophy.
+My interests in philosophy have always been broad; indeed, I am interested in and curious about every area of philosophy.
 I have secondary areas of interest in philosophy of law, Kant, ancient philosophy (particularly Plato’s late political philosophy), and aesthetics (especially food aesthetics).
-I have discovered some unexpected interconnections between Plato’s Laws and my primary research focus.
+I have discovered some unexpected interconnections between Plato’s Laws and my own work on nonideal theory.

 Below are links to the papers that I have published.
 (Please email me for drafts of work in progress/papers under review that I mention in my CV.)